DoubangoTelecom/ultimateCreditCard-SDK/samples/c++/recognizer/README.md

 Options surrounded with **[]** are optional.
 - `--image` Path to the image(JPEG/PNG/BMP) to process.
 You can use default image at [../../../assets/images/revolut.jpg](../../../assets/images/revolut.jpg).
 - `--assets` Path to the [assets](../../../assets) folder containing the configuration files and models.
 Default value is the current folder.
 - `--rectify` Whether to enable the rectification layer.
-More info about the rectification layer at [https://www.doubango.org/SDKs/credit-card-ocr/docs/Rectification_layer.html](https://www.doubango.org/SDKs/credit-card-ocr/docs/Rectification_layer.html).
+More info about the rectification layer at https://www.doubango.org/SDKs/credit-card-ocr/docs/Rectification_layer.html.
+Always enabled on x86_64 devices.
 Default: *false*.
 - `--tokenfile` Path to the file containing the base64 license token if you have one.
 If not provided then, the application will act like a trial version.
 Default: *null*.
 - `--tokendata` Base64 license token if you have one.
 If not provided then, the application will act like a trial version.
 Default: *null*.